-Suffragists were still campaigning for the vote, and Columbia University, like most other institutions of higher learning at the time, would only admit and educate white men.
-Eventually, the Columbia Board of Trustees agreed to create a syllabus just for women and to matriculate those who passed — but women couldn’t attend classes at the University.
-A group of NYC women, led by young student activist Annie Nathan Meyer, wanted more.
-They assembled a committee to support their vision and, after just two years of petitioning, convinced the Trustees to create an affiliated college, which they astutely proposed naming after Columbia’s recently deceased president, Frederick A.P.
+At the turn of the 20th century, suffragists were still campaigning for the vote, and Columbia University, like most other institutions of higher learning at the time, would only admit and educate white men.
+Eventually, the Columbia Board of Trustees agreed to create a syllabus for women to earn a certificate from the University.
+Still, they were prevented from joining regular classes.
+A group of New York City women, led by young student activist Annie Nathan Meyer, wanted more.
+They assembled a committee to support their vision and, after two years of petitioning, convinced the Trustees to create an affiliated college, which they named after Columbia’s recently deceased president, Frederick A.P.
 Barnard.

 Opening Doors, Pushing Them Wider

 We’re focused on increasing access to a Barnard education for students of color, first-generation students, and low-income students.